vinayyadav6054/devTinder/homework.md

 -Write a dummy auth middleware for admin
 -Write a dummy auth middleware for all user routes, except /user/login -Error Handlig using app.use("/", (err, req, res, next)=> {})

+-Create a free cluster on mongodb official website (Mongodb Atlas) -Install mongoose library
+-Connect your application to the Database